-The Health & Environmental Safety Department (HES) developed this program to assure the safety of employees who work in or around excavations as part of their job duties.
-It is also designed to protect employees, students, and the general public who work or travel in the vicinity of excavations.
-This program complies with the requirements of the Occupational Safety and Health Administration (OSHA) regulations, 29 CFR 1926 (Construction), Subpart P as well as state regulations from Virginia Occupational Safety and Health (VOSH).
+The Environmental Health & Safety Department (EHS) developed this Trenching & Excavation Safety Program/Policy to assure the safety of employees who work in or around trenches and excavations as part of their job duties.
+It is also designed to protect employees, students, and the general public who work or travel in the vicinity of trenches and excavations.
+This program/policy complies with the requirements of the Occupational Safety and Health Administration (OSHA) regulations, 29 CFR 1926 (Construction), Subpart P as well as state regulations from Virginia Occupational Safety and Health (VOSH).